T-SEC Funds Hudson Valley Incubator

 Interior shot of signage outside an Accelerator incubator “Pod” located at Avenue of the America’s in New Windsor, N.Y.

-In the past few years, T-SEC (under the leadership of Carl Meyer, former CEO of Central Hudson Energy Group) and the Orange County Accelerator, have partnered in way that has benefited the Accelerator via capital improvements.
+In the past few years, T-SEC under Carl Meyer’s leadership and the Orange County Accelerator, have partnered in way that has benefited the Accelerator via capital improvements.